Abhinav-Chdhary/housing-price-predictor/README.md

 # housing-price-predictor 😎
-To make a basic ai that predicts housing price with react frontend.
+To deploy a basic ai model with react frontend, that predicts median housing price.
 ## Technologies used:
-Flask for backend
+- Flask for backend
-Python/Jupyter notebook to make the model
+- Python/Jupyter notebook to make the model

-React-Chakra.ui for frontend
+- React-Chakra.ui for frontend

 ### New things I learnt for this project
 - How to use predefined libraries like Chakra.ui